Sonya-7/Russian_Invasion_of_Ukraine/README.md

     - ipython-sql

 ### Questions Answered:
-    - Where is the war being fought?
+- Where is the war happening?
+- How many Prisoners of War are there?
+- What is the total value of equipment lost?
+- What is the correlation between Prisoners of War anf equipment loss?